naveenntj/Kubernetes_Deployment/Readme.md

 ## 🚀 Deployment

-1. Initialize and apply Terraform configuration:
+1. Initialize and apply Terraform configuration (This part also automated in scripts/setup.sh):
    ```bash
    cd terraform
    terraform init